 O'Connor, Richard D. "The Future of Advertising."
-Vital Speeches of Our Day, 55 (July 15, 1989), pp. 583, 87
+Vital Speeches of Our Day, 55 (July 15, 1989), pp. 583-87.

 O'Dea, Mark.
 "The Power of Fear."
 Printers' Ink, April 23, 1936, p.
-29. Fear is not only one of the Ogilvy, David.
+29. Fear is not only one of the most effective selling techniques, but a prime means of motivating people in any collective undertaking: "It is our national salvation."

+Ogilvy, David.
 Confessions of An Advertising Man.
 New York: Ballantine Books, 1963.
 Rule book for successful advertising from one of the industry's leaders.
 Proposes that superior advertising requires a superior product, a wealth of factual data rather than a single pitch, and a "suggestive" approach that will charm and impress, not harangue, the prospective buyer.